hckops/hckctl/README.md

 Attack a vulnerable infrastructure and connect to your training platform ([HTB](https://www.hackthebox.com), [TryHackMe](https://tryhackme.com), [Vulnlab](https://www.vulnlab.com), etc.) without wasting anymore time on boring installations, environment setup and network configurations.

-Package, distribute and run local or remote pwnboxes and workflows to find weaknesses on authorized targets in a declarative way. `hckctl` is free, open source and community driven, no vendor lock-in, extensible and built using native providers api.
+Package, distribute and run local or remote boxes and workflows to find weaknesses on authorized targets in a declarative way. `hckctl` is free, open source and community driven, no vendor lock-in, extensible and built using native providers api.

 ## Quick start